Farmers from the Baltic to the Tatras: Background

-Since February 2024, Polish farmers have been organizing nationwide protests, with general demands being to abolish or reform the European Union regulations introduced by the European Green Deal, along with the implementiation of protectionist measures that would cease the import of Ukrainian grain and sugar into Polish markets.
-Protesting farmers argue that the prices of the agricultural products have become so low that farming is no longer a sustainable profession in Poland.
-Research from March 2024 found hat only 30% of Polish farmers earned a monthly income above the minimum wage.
-The poverty amongst Polish farmers has been steadily growing ever since the late 2000s, which was escalated by the 2011 law that force the purchase of leased land and indebtness of many farmers.
+Since February 2024, Polish farmers had been organizing nationwide protests, with general demands being to abolish or reform the European Union regulations introduced by the European Green Deal, along with the implementation of protectionist measures that would cease the import of Ukrainian grain and sugar into Polish markets.
+Protesting farmers argued that the prices of the agricultural products have become so low that farming is no longer a sustainable profession in Poland.
+Research from March 2024 found that only 30% of Polish farmers earned a monthly income above the minimum wage.
+The poverty amongst Polish farmers had been steadily growing ever since the late 2000s, which was escalated by the 2011 law that forced the purchase of leased land and indebtedness of many farmers.

-The situation in the Polish countryside was furned worsened and declined rapidly in 2018, as the 2018 drought affected more than 2.2 million hectares and caused losses of around 900 million PLN to Polish farms.
-Crop failure combined with the African swine fever virus render farming completely unprofitable in Poland, causing radical and anti-government sentiment in the countryside.
+The situation in the Polish countryside was further worsened and declined rapidly in 2018, as the 2018 drought affected more than 2.2 million hectares of land and caused losses of around 900 million PLN to Polish farms.
+Crop failure combined with the African swine fever virus rendered farming unprofitable in Poland, causing radical and anti-government sentiment in the countryside.
 In wake of this, many radical agrarian parties emerged in Poland, such as AGROunia and the Peasants' Party.
-These parties were inspired by the 1990s far-left Samoobrona movement, a radical rural trade union and a party that became known for its radical tactics, such as clashes with the police.
-Its willigness to assault police officers and debt collectors became an important factor in the radicalization of the Polish countryside.
+These parties were inspired by the 1990s far-left Samoobrona movement, a rural trade union and a party that became known for its radical tactics, such as clashes with the police.
+Its willingness to assault police officers and debt collectors became an important factor in the radicalization of the Polish countryside.